Noctis/kickstart-app/docs/HTTP.md

 ## Middleware

-If one wishes for a piece of code to be executed before a HTTP action's `execute()` method is called, for example to check if a user is actually logged in, one may do so by creating a middleware class and attaching it to the route definition.
+If you wish for a piece of code to be executed before a HTTP action's `execute()` method is called, for example to check if a user is actually logged in, you may do so by creating a middleware class and attaching it to the route definition.

 The middleware defined in the route definition are executed before the HTTP action is called, in the order they have